-- Systems and Process Design – Designing for lean Six Sigma is an effective means of incorporating the voice of the customer (value maximization) into the design of a system, process, etc., and this work typically focuses on waste reduction, value specification and optimization, as well as flow optimization and continuous improvement.
+Product and Service Design/Development – Designing for Lean Six Sigma is an effective means of incorporating the voice of the customer (value maximization) into the design of a system, process, etc., and this work typically focuses on waste reduction, value specification and optimization, as well as flow optimization and continuous improvement.
 This sub-track welcomes research that explores innovative approaches for translating customer needs into measurable design parameters within systems and/or process oriented applications, as well as strategies for waste identification and reduction in new product development and service operations.

-- Future of Lean Six Sigma – The future of continuous improvement methodologies has been questioned; current methodologies may be losing inertia within academia and industry.
+Emerging Topics & the Future of Lean Six Sigma – The future of continuous improvement methodologies have often been questioned; current methodologies may be losing inertia within academia and industry.
 This trend could lead to an opportunity for promoting innovation within this field.
-Industrial engineering has been considered the main field of knowledge to embrace continuous improvement due to its technical capability, which in essence, is not being used fully by methodologies like lean and Six Sigma.
-This track is focused in creating a stage for new ideas both in academia and industry for the development of successful tools and methods in the area of lean and Six Sigma.
-Practitioners in academia and industry with an innovative approach for continuous improvement using lean, Six Sigma, or other methodologies are welcome.
+Industrial engineering has been considered the main field of knowledge to embrace continuous improvement due to its technical capability, which in essence, is not being used fully by methodologies like Lean and Six Sigma.
+This sub-track welcomes research focused on creating new ideas for the development of successful tools and methods in the area of Lean and Six Sigma.

 Lean Six Sigma Education Track